Installing PITLAKQ#

 Answer “Yes” to the question(s) and type enter.

-This will take a while.
-After this is finished, you can check if pitlakq is properly installed by typing:
+After the installation with Pixi or conda, you can check if pitlakq is properly installed by typing:

 pitlakq